 Poems for…the Wall is now appearing on the noticeboards of the Bristol Poetry Institute, in the English department of Bristol University, frequently changed over.
 They are printed on good quality A4 card for this purpose and look beautiful.
 Some of the project’s poems are also being featured on the Institute’s website.

 And we are exploring other ways of displaying the poems.
-For instance, the posters look attractive printed on paper-board of 0.5 cm thickness, enlarged to A3.
-In this form they are due to be exhibited soon in Bristol University’s Beacon House, (as part of a statement of welcome to non-English students) ; the community café of St Stephen’s church, near Bristol city centre ; and in Clifton Cathedral (Roman Catholic).
+For instance, the posters look attractive printed on foamex board of 0.5 cm thickness, enlarged up to A1 size.
+In this form they have been exhibited in Bristol University’s Beacon House, (as part of a statement of welcome to non-English students) ; the community café of St Stephen’s church, near Bristol city centre ; and in Clevedon and St Katherine’s comprehensive schools on the outskirts of Bristol.
+And soon, one hopes in the late Summer of 2018, an exhibition of several of the diversity poems will be going up in Bristol’s City Hall.

 Some places where the poems have been displayed over the years